Vancouver British Columbia, Canada Travel Guide

 Prices vary significantly based on your travel style and preferences.
 Your daily budget depends on your comfort level.

 Canada uses the Canadian Dollar (CAD, C$).
-Major most places take credit cards.
-Cash machines are easy to find.
-Notify your bank before traveling.
+Major the majority of locations take credit cards.
+Cash machines are straightforward to find.
+Notify your bank before you travel.

 C$60 - C$100+ per day.
 Covers hostel dorm, groceries/street food, public transit, free activities in the park.